tyiannak/pyAudioAnalysis/README.md

 #### Beat extraction
 Tempo induction is a rather important task in music information retrieval.
 This library provides a baseline method for estimating the beats per minute (BPM) rate of a music signal.
 The beat rate estimation is implemented in function `beatExtraction()` of `audioFeatureExtraction.py` file.
 It accepts 2 arguments: (a) the short-term feature matrix and (b) the window step (in seconds).
 Obviously, the `stFeatureExtraction` of the `audioFeatureExtraction.py` file is needed to extract the sequence of feature vectors before extracting the beat.

 Command-line example:
 ```
-python audioAnalysis.py  -beatExtraction data/beat/100\ BPM\ -\ Rhythm\ patterns\ -\ Salsa.wav
+python audioAnalysis.py  -beatExtraction data/beat/small.wav 1
 ```

+The last argument should be 1 for visualizing the intermediate algorithmic stages (e.g. feature-specific local maxima detection, etc) and 0 otherwise (visualization can be very time consuming for >1 min signals).

 Note that the BPM feature is only applicable in the long-term analysis approach.
 Therefore, functions that perform long-term averaging on mid-term statistics (e.g. `dirWavFeatureExtraction()`) have also the choise to compute the BPM (and its confidence value) as features in the long-term feature representation.

 #### Data visualization
 TODO